 I love the look of glass jars.
 I used them for my flour and other baking supplies as well as my girl’s snacks.
 The jars make the items easily accessible and they are actually really great for the environment by reducing packaging.
-We love visiting Bulk Nation in the Tampa Bay Area for all of our bulk items.
-We are able to refill our jars with our favorites (and some fun treats too) without the added packaging.
-I love the variety Bulk Nation has and how I can find even the most unique items.
+We are able to refill our jars with our favorites (and some fun treats too) without the added packaging by buying in bulk.

 Hazel’s favorite part?
 She loves that we keep snacks in jars on the bottom shelf so she can grab them any time she wants.

 Want to see where I found all the items I used to style my farmhouse pantry.
 I write a post where I share all my must haves when organizing a farmhouse pantry for yourself.